 - Storage: 64 or 256GB

 - Processors: A11 Bionic chip

 - Front camera: 7 MP photos and 1080p video

-- Rear camera: Dual 12MP wide-angle and telephoto cameras, Dual optical image stabilisation, Optical zoom, 4K video
+- Rear camera: Dual 12MP wide-angle and telephoto cameras, Dual optical image stabilization, Optical zoom, 4K video

 - Battery: 2716 mAh, Wireless charging

 And here are the specs for the Galaxy S8:

 - Display: 5.8in display with a 2960 x 1440 resolution at 570 ppi

 - Dimensions: 148.9 x 68.1 x 8.0 mm

 - Storage: 64GB, plus support for microSD cards up to 256GB

 - Processors: Qualcomm Snapdragon 835 2.4GHz 64-bit Octa-core processor OR Samsung Exynos 8995 Octa-core CPU – region dependent